Curran Clark

 Additional Insurance Landscapers Should Consider

-Required for business vehicles, covering liability and accidents during operations.
-Personal policies don’t cover business use.
+Commercial Auto Insurance Essential coverage for any vehicle used in landscaping operations, as personal auto policies exclude business activities.
+Protects against liability claims and vehicle damage during work-related driving.
 Annual premiums: $1,500-$3,050 per vehicle.
 Standard coverage: $100K per person, $300K per accident, $100K property damage.
 Higher limits ($500K-$1M) recommended.

 Bond AmountExcellent CreditGood CreditBad Credit